intel-unesp-mcp/infieri2019-session2/README.md

 form another team.

-In order to compile a C/C++ program with OpenMP pragmas using the Intel C++ Compiler the programmer must specify the compiler argument -openmp.
+In order to compile a C/C++ program with OpenMP pragmas using the Intel C++ Compiler the programmer must specify the compiler argument -qopenmp.
 Without this argument, the code will still compile, but all code will be executed with only one thread.
 In order to make certain functions and variables of the OpenMP library available, the directive `#include <omp.h>` must be used at the beginning of the code.